The role of symmetry in driven propulsion at low Reynolds number: Experimental results

-In Fig.~3(b) the velocity-frequency dependence is shown for an arc with a magnetic moment oriented along one of the arms.
+In Fig.~\ref{fig:V_vs_freq}(b) the velocity-frequency dependence is shown for an arc with a magnetic moment oriented along one of the arms.
 This ($\widehat{C}\widehat{P}$-even) structure can spontaneously break symmetry and exhibit translation when actuated at $\nu>\nu_{\mathrm {t\mbox{-}w}}$.
 Symmetry demands, however, that for every initial orientation of the structure propelling in one direction, there exists an orientation for which it will propel in the opposite direction as the symmetry transformed counterpart.
-The experimental results showing a symmetric pitchfork bifurcation in Fig.~3(b) (symbols) agree very well with the theory and the arc can propel in $\pm z$ direction irrespective of the sense of magnetic field rotation.
-It has also been confirmed experimentally that upon reversal of the field rotation, the object maintains its propulsion direction.
-Additional experiments with the achiral arc magnetized along the principal rotation axes [e.g., Fig.~\ref{fig:parity_scheme}(a)] have been performed demonstrating no propulsion, as expected.
+The experimental results showing a symmetric pitchfork bifurcation in Fig.~\ref{fig:V_vs_freq}(b) (symbols) agree very well with the theory (see Appendices~\ref{B} and \ref{C}) and the arc can propel in the $\pm z$ direction irrespective of the sense of magnetic field rotation.
+It has also been confirmed experimentally (see Appendix~\ref{D} and Video~\#2 \cite{SM}) that upon reversal of the field rotation, the object maintains its propulsion direction.
+Additional experiments with the achiral arc magnetized along the principal rotation axes [e.g., Fig.~\ref{fig:parity_scheme}(a)] have been performed demonstrating no propulsion, as expected (see Appendix~\ref{E} and Video~\#3 \cite{SM}).